Summer officially begins on Friday in this home.

 - Remove from wrap and slice the tortilla to the thickness desired.

 Add-Ins ~ the crunchy add-ins deliver wonderful texture and are particularly nice if you are going with the thicker mixture (3 tortilla) version.
-You could also add lettuce for extra texture and variation.
+You could also add a hearty lettuce or shredded cabbage for extra texture and variation.

 Cheese ~ we happen to like the classic combination of blue cheese and wing sauce but you can skip the cheese altogether or use a milder or different cheese.
 Some options that might work well here include: feta, goat and cream cheese.